ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 ## Phase 2: The Sandbox (The "Artifact" UI)

-[ ] Step 3: Sandbox Component
+[x] Step 3: Sandbox Component

 Install react-runner in the frontend.

-Create a Preview component that takes a string of code and renders it inside an Error Boundary.
-Create a simple snippet to test this
+Create a Preview component that takes a string of code and renders it inside an Error Boundary on the right side of the frontend chat.
+Test with the sample code returned from backend which is introduced in 2.1

+[ ] Step 3.1: Render generated data and code together

+Update the sample code to be a simple Bar chart and the sample data to be a simple 2-column table of sales and regions; then make sure the generated UI can render the data accordingly

 [ ] Step 4: The Parser Utility